 Subject of complaint No. of complaints Steps taken Complaints concerning human rights violations 38 Dealt with through the communication unit.
 Complaints and letters falling under tasks linked to the monitoring of the implementation of recommendations made by the Equity and Reconciliation Commission 10,970 Dealt with by the administrative structure assisting the follow-up committee New requests concerning financial compensation for past human rights violations 11,927 Preliminary study, categorization and filing Complaints falling within the competence of the Board of Grievances (Diwan al Madalim) 150 Referred to the Board of Grievances - complainants informed Complaints received from Moroccans residing abroad 47 Referred to the Hassan II Foundation for Moroccans Residing Abroad.
-Some cases were submitted to the Ministry of Foreign Affairs and Cooperation - complainants informed Complaints received from veterans of the Resistance and members of the Liberation Army 126 Referred for reasons of competence to the Royal Commission for Veterans of the Resistance and members of the Liberation Army - complainants informed Complaints relating to subjects within the competence of the judiciary 1,650 Some referred for reasons of competence to the Ministry of Justice - complainants informed Complainants were referred to the competent judicial bodies Complaints relating to penitentiary institutions submitted by prisoners or their families 1,141 Presented to the communication unit or the Ministry of Justice according to the nature of the complaint - complainants informed Miscellaneous complaints 155 155 Various procedures followed, according to case
+Some cases were submitted to the Ministry of Foreign Affairs and Cooperation - complainants informed Complaints received from veterans of the Resistance and members of the Liberation Army 126 Referred for reasons of competence to the Royal Commission for Veterans of the Resistance and members of the Liberation Army - complainants informed Complaints relating to subjects within the competence of the judiciary the competence of the 1,650 - complainants informed Complaints relating to penitentiary institutions submitted by prisoners or their families 1,141 Presented to the communication unit or the Ministry of Justice according to the nature of the complaint - complainants informed Miscellaneous complaints 155 155 Various procedures followed, according to case